GOVERNMENT MUST GO GREEN NOT NUCLEAR

 To date England's use of renewable energy has been lamentable, indeed it is hoped that the Government's Energy White Paper published yesterday will address this.
 I for one await its recommendations with interest.
 However, the Government's support for new nuclear power stations undermines the long term goal of increasing renewable energy and energy efficiency measures.

 Altered weather patterns, reduced access to water, rising sea levels and crop failures will affect all areas of the world.
 Even if drought and rising sea levels are containable in England, we will not escape the wider consequences of events elsewhere.
 The Government should reject nuclear power and instead invest in reducing the amount of energy we use.
 It needs to be committed to tackling climate change and delivering a clean, green and safe energy strategy for the decades ahead.
-In the meantime, in principle the Atlantic Array project has my support, but we must make sure that it does not have an adverse effect on local people.
+In the meantime Atlantic Array has my total support.